 There is a door, so you can close it and talk without disruption.

-A few years ago, I wouldn’t even think of such things before the baby, but now it is essential that we have the space and the option since our little one goes to sleep at 6 pm.
+A few years ago, I wouldn’t have thought of such things before the baby, but now it is essential that we have the space and the option since our little one goes to sleep at 6 p.m.

 We really enjoyed the balcony on the two days that it was not raining, and we could sit in the evening and just relax.